Best Food & Drink Apps for Mac (2026)

 Can I actually order food from a Mac, or do I need my phone?

 You can order plenty straight from a Mac.
-Many apps like Domino's, Instacart, and Yelp run in a browser or as Apple silicon apps, which is great for building big orders and reading reviews.
+Many services like Instacart, DoorDash, Uber Eats, and OpenTable run in a web browser, which is great for building big orders and reading reviews.
 The catch is pickup perks that scan your phone, like Little Caesars Pizza Portal or a Dutch Bros code, still want the phone at the counter.
 We plan on the Mac, then finish on the phone.

 Are these food and drink apps free?

 Yes, every app here is free to download and use.
 You only pay for the food, plus the usual delivery or service fees on orders.
 A few offer optional memberships, like Instacart Plus for cheaper delivery, but none are required.
-Loyalty programs from Kroger, Crumbl, and Dutch Bros cost nothing and quietly save you money the more you order.
+Rewards and in-app challenges from Domino's, Little Caesars, Kroger, Crumbl, and Dutch Bros cost nothing and quietly save you money the more you order.

 Why bother with these on a Mac instead of just my phone?